rpremraj/mailR/README.md

 - attaching multiple files from the file system or from URLs
 - sending HTML formatted emails with inline images

-What's new in version 0.5
+What's new in version 0.6
 -------------------------
-**6th December 2016**
+**18th January 2016**

 *Enhancements*
-- Better handling of errors thrown by Java (thanks to @chlorenz)
+- Refinement to the stripped down text version of HTML emails for incompatible clients (thanks to @dtenenba)
-- Email clients unable to view HTML emails now receive stripped down version of message (Fixes #24)
+- Ability to add email headers by passing a named list `headers` (thanks to @dtenenba)

 Installation instructions
 =========================